The rise of the Work Engineer: Why CIOs are now designing work

 AI forces technology leaders to influence how work actually happens.

-Technology teams have always enabled work.
-They built infrastructure, maintained applications, and ensured uptime.
+Technology teams have always built infrastructure.
+They maintained applications.
+They ensured uptime.
 That remains critical.

-What has changed is this: AI is now embedded directly into workflows.
-It influences how tasks are completed, how decisions are made, and how time is spent.
+What has changed: AI is now embedded directly into workflows.
+It influences how tasks are completed.
+How decisions are made.
+How time is spent.

 • Task sequencing